BradleyCulley/bradleyculley.github.io/_posts/2023-11-19-technological-unemployment.md

               The red line going below "1" in the graph means there are more jobs than unemployed people.
               It's solidly below 1 right now.
               <br/><br/>
-              Creative Destruction and The Lump of Labor Fallacy aren't laws of nature though.
+              However, Creative Destruction and Lump of Labor aren't laws of nature.
 They could stop being true any time.<br/><br/>
               "Connectionism", however, is actual science.
               Connectionism is the theory that thinking, memory, and so on are all enabled by the patterns of connections between neurons in the brain.<br/><br/>
               Ok, but what does that have to do with jobs?
 Well, ultimately human labor boils down to patterns of connections between neurons, and the firing of those neurons.
               No matter how fancy or well-paid the job, it's fundamentally just specific patterns of connected neurons firing.<br/><br/>
               Moore's Law may as well be a law of nature, for now at least.
-              Moore's Law states that compute per $ doubles every two years.<br/><br/>
+              Moore's Law states that compute per dollar doubles every two years.<br/><br/>
-              Likewise for the Chinchilla scaling laws, which guide how much data versus compute is optimal for training Large Language Models [https://arxiv.org/abs/2203.15556](https://arxiv.org/abs/2203.15556)
+              Likewise for the Chinchilla scaling laws, which guide how much data versus compute is optimal for training Large Language Models: [https://arxiv.org/abs/2203.15556](https://arxiv.org/abs/2203.15556).
               <br/><br/>

 *  The pieces that are un-automatable tend to require what AI scientists call "grounding".
         In other words, real understanding.
 ChatGPT isn't grounded.<br/><br/>
         One example: ChatGPT can't accurately multiply large numbers.
-        That's because it hasn't in its training set seen every literal combination of large numbers being multiplied.
+        That's because it hasn't yet in its training set seen literally every combination of large numbers being multiplied together.
         The amount of data it would need to see gets combinatorially explosive as the numbers get larger.
-        The technical terminology for this is "intensivity versus extensivity", or "distributional shift".
+        The technical terminology for this is "distributional shift".
         "distributional shift" is the phenomenon of the data the model is trained on being different from what it sees at inference time.<br/><br/>
         This isn't a John Henry thing...of course you can multiply numbers with a calculator.
-        Or, you can write custom code that recognizes a given prompt as a multiplication problem and sends it to a "calculator" submodule.
+        Or you can write custom code that recognizes a given prompt as a multiplication problem and sends it to a "calculator" submodule.
         A calculator isn't AGI though.<br/><br/>
-        The point is LLMs don't actually understand multiplication.
+        The point is LLMs don't actually understand multiplication, much less have real models of the world.
 Not yet anyway.
         <br/><br/>

 *   This is similar to/a variant of Moravec's Paradox.
 What's easy for a human is hard for an AI.
 "It is comparatively easy to make computers exhibit adult level performance on intelligence tests or playing checkers, and difficult or impossible to give them the skills of a one-year-old when it comes to perception and mobility" (https://lnkd.in/eetDKci6).<br/><br/>

 *   Fully-autonomous self-driving has been predicted for years, yet still isn't here.
-    Ability to use AI to augment one’s work and increase productivity is real.
+    The ability to use AI to augment one’s work and increase productivity is real.
 But that’s not replacement or the singularity.<br/><br/>

 *   "AI won't replace me - I'm a plumber!"<br/><br/>
         Robotics is a software problem.
 I don't think skilled trades like plumbing, carpentry, or transportation, are uniquely safe just because they don't take place on a computer.<br/><br/>